 1. Our library's guide to Writing a Literature Review

-- Using Google Sheets, Word, Excel, or whatever you want, create a table
+- Use Google Sheets, Word, Excel, or whatever you prefer to create a table

 - The column headings should include the citation information, and the main points that you want to track, like this: